Session 3: A 3-Day Workshop on Monoclonal Antibody Pharmacokinetics and Pharmacodynamics (Virtual)

 Workshop Overview

 Lectures will address primary determinants of antibody pharmacokinetics (PK) and pharmacodynamics (PD), the design and implementation of pre-clinical investigations of antibody PK/PD, and state-of-the-art mathematical models to characterize and predict antibody PK and PD.
-Case studies, featuring use of the ADAPT program, will include application of models for antibody-ligand binding and disposition, target-mediated disposition, and physiologically-based pharmacokinetic modeling.
+Case studies will include application of models for antibody-ligand binding and disposition, target-mediated disposition, and physiologically-based pharmacokinetic modeling.
 Special emphasis is placed on discussion of the role of FcRn on the absorption, distribution, and elimination of antibodies, on the mathematical modeling of target-mediated antibody disposition, and on physiologically-based modeling of antibody pharmacokinetics.
-The workshop content is provided as a combination of formal lectures and informal discussion/review sessions.
+The workshop content is provided as a combination of formal lectures and informal discussion / review sessions.

 Subjects that will be presented include: